-This report has been prepared in accordance with the brief provided by the client and has relied upon the information collected at the time and under the conditions specified in the report.
+This report has been prepared in accordance with the brief provided by Hunter Quarries Pty Limited and has relied upon the information collected at the time and under the conditions specified in the report.
 All findings, conclusions or recommendations contained in the report are based on the aforementioned circumstances.
-The report is for the use of the client and no responsibility will be taken for its use by other parties.
-The client may, at its discretion, use the report to inform regulators and the public.
+The report is for the use of Hunter Quarries Pty Limited and no responsibility will be taken for its use by other parties.
+Hunter Quarries Pty Limited may, at its discretion, use the report to inform regulators and the public.